Fanghuowang/Umbrella/README.md

 5. **Open your browser** to `http://localhost:3000`

 > **Note:** Any username/password works for the demo.
 The backend uses a fixed user (`user1`) with an initial balance of RM 10,000.
+# don't forget to enable pop up window in the main tab
 ---

 ##  Demo Scenarios